 - avoid "captchas," boxes that must be filled in with a randomly-generated character string to show that a human, not a robot, is filling in the form; for more information see "CAPTCHA: How to do it right"

-- in page design and layout, avoid drop-down menus: people with hand motion impairments cannot choose the item they want, and many screen readers do not read them well;
+- in page design and layout, do not use drop-down menus; people with hand motion impairments cannot choose the item they want, and many screen readers do not read them well — text or tagged images allow everyone to click on them

 - likewise, frames and some tables do not work well with screen readers; older browsers often cannot handle frames;